Enter your savings

 More frequent compounding earns slightly more.
 The difference is the APY: 6% compounded yearly stays 6%, compounded daily it's ~6.18%.
 Pick yearly, half-yearly, quarterly, monthly or daily in this calculator and see the exact extra balance each frequency adds.

-A rising balance can hide a loss of purchasing power.
-We deflate using Final Balance Γ· (1+inflation)^years.
-For savings: if your rate roughly equals inflation, real growth is near zero even as the number climbs.
-We warn you outright when inflation is at or above your rate.
+Your final balance deflated by inflation shows what it can actually buy in today's terms — not just its nominal size.
+We compute Real Value = Final Balance ÷ (1+inflation)^years.
+When your rate roughly equals inflation, real growth is near zero even as the number climbs — we warn you outright when inflation is at or above your rate.

 It is the general-purpose compound-interest engine.
 Use it for savings accounts, FDs / CDs, recurring deposits, bonds, or any investment where you know the rate and compounding.
 For a recurring mutual-fund plan use our SIP Calculator; for a one-time investment, use Lumpsum Calculator.

-Yes β fully global.
-Enter amounts in any currency (USD, INR, GBP, EUR, AUD and more) and results come back in it.
+Yes — fully global.
+Enter amounts in any currency and results come back in it.
 The compounding math is universal; just set the rate, frequency and contributions to match your account.

 For fixed-rate products (FDs, bonds) held to maturity the projection is reliable since the rate is fixed.
 For savings accounts the rate can change, and for market investments it's variable.
 Treat any variable-return projection as a planning estimate, not a promise.